-- 2. Threshold Requirements.
+- 3. Threshold Requirements.
 Applicants must respond to each threshold requirement clearly and thoroughly by following the instructions below.
-If your application fails one threshold requirement (regardless of the type of threshold) it will be considered a failed application and will not receive consideration for funding. - a.
+If your application fails one threshold requirement (regardless of the type of threshold) it will be considered a failed application and will not receive consideration for funding.
+HUD will not consider an application from an ineligible applicant. - a.
 Match.
 All applicants are required to have in place a firmly committed 25 percent of the total grant amount in match of cash or in-kind donations as defined in this NOFA.
+Applicants must show a match of at least 25% of the grant amount requested in order to be considered for funding.
+This match percentage is to be shown on the HUD-52769.
+All providers listed are not required to provide a letter attesting to match.
+However, if applicants list match, be it in-kind or cash, on the HUD-52769, a letter attesting to that match commitment must be on file with the applicant and available for review upon request.
 Match does not have to be for only the eligible activities under this grant (e.g. salary, fringe, admin and training).
 The intention is that the match will be either cash or, if in-kind, made up of services provided to participants in the ROSS-Service Coordinators program.
 Activities eligible to be counted for match may be both the activities eligible for federal funding under this program as well as self-sufficiency and supportive services/programs provided to participants in the ROSS-Service Coordinators program.
+Space provided for these activities and administrative assistance, including salaries and supplies may be used as well.
+PHAs may not count their staff salaries toward match.

-Applicants are not required to submit match commitment letters with their application, but they must be kept on file.
 The match certification on the HUD-52769 Needs/Partners Form must be signed by the applicant's Executive Director, Resident Association Board President, Tribal Chairman or other person authorized to make the stated commitment, attesting to at least 25% match for activities pursuant to this grant.
 Please note that all forms with signatures must be scanned and attached to your application or submitted by fax, using the facsimile cover sheet provided with your application.